h1tlex/Board-Game/README.md

 # Board-Game
- Board game with unique rules playable 1 versus 1 or against AI
+ Board game with unique rules.
+ Playable 1 versus 1 or against simple AI.
+ This is one of my first project so excuse the messy code.